-Navios Containers also announced that Gareth Williams, a director of Navios Containers, has resigned from the board of directors.
-Ms. Frangou commented, “We would like to thank Mr. Williams for his contributions and wish him well with his future endeavors.”
+Angeliki Frangou, Chairman of the Board of Directors and Chief Executive Officer of Navios Containers, commented, “We would like to thank Mr. Christopoulos for his service and wish him well with his future endeavors.”

 About Navios Maritime Containers L.P.

 Forward Looking Statements - Safe Harbor